zurfyx/angular-contents/README.md

 By using the special binding `[scrollingView]`, you can set the scrolling container of your choice instead of the default one.

+### Partial scrolling view

-Below we present the source code of the one that is working in the demo, once you switch to the "Scroll View".
+Below we present the source code of the one that is working in the first scrolling view demo, once you switch to the "Scroll View".
+Partial scrolling view source code features only the text content under the scrolling view.
 You can check the full source code by clicking on the file names.

 [my-module.module.ts](https://github.com/zurfyx/angular-contents/blob/master/example/app/app.module.ts)